raspberrypilearning/getting-started-with-minecraft-pi/worksheet.md

 mc.postToChat("Hello world")
 ```

-If you're entering commands directly in to the Python window, just hit `Enter` after each line.
+If you're entering commands directly into the Python window, just hit `Enter` after each line.
 If it's a file, save with `Ctrl + S` and run with `F5`.
 When your code runs, you should see your message on screen in the game.

 ![](images/mcpi-idle.png)